RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 # ROS-assignment-2
 Assignment 2 for the ROS-course at Fontys Eindhoven

-You will need to use a robot arm to preform a manipulation test.

-You need to pick and place a object of choice.
+The assignment consists of a simple pick and place task, where the object and it's position for picking and placing on the working surface is your choice.
+The assigbnment is design for using the UR3 robot manipulator, but you are free to use a UR5 or the Sawyer from Rethink Robotics.

-These are examples of how it should look like in [rviz](https://www.youtube.com/watch?v=7vrwx3QfseM)  and in [real life](https://www.youtube.com/watch?v=ayQRK4hnlew&feature=youtu.be)
+These are examples of how it could look like in [rviz](https://www.youtube.com/watch?v=7vrwx3QfseM)  and in [real life](https://www.youtube.com/watch?v=ayQRK4hnlew&feature=youtu.be)

 # Requirments :
 You Pick an object from a preprogrammed position and place it at a diffrent preprogrammed position.
 For this assignment we recommend using Moveit!
-It is a path planner/ kinemetics solver for robotic arms that has a really easy interface for Python and C++
+It is a path planner/kinemetics solver for robotic arms (manipulators) that has a really easy interface for Python and C++

 To install Moveit! simply run:
 ```
 sudo apt-get install ros-kinetic-moveit
 ```
-If that doesn't work look [here](http://moveit.ros.org/install/).
+In case it does not install look [here](http://moveit.ros.org/install/) for more information.
 You will also have to install the ur_modern_driver form ThomasTimm.
 You can download it from his [github](https://github.com/ThomasTimm/ur_modern_driver) or run:
 ```
 cd catkin_ws
 git clone https://github.com/ThomasTimm/ur_modern_driver.git
 ```
-This will give you the ability to run you program on the real robot.
+This will give you the ability to run your program on a real Universal robot (UR3, UR5, UR10).

-The github has only one problem you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
-Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.
+*Beaware that you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
+Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.*

 You can download the package from this github.
 This will give you a simulation of the arm.:
 ```